MicrosoftDocs/msix-docs/msix-src/toolkit/msix-toolkit-msixbatchconversion.md

 ms.custom: 19H1
 ---

-# MSIX batch conversion scripts
+# MSIX Bulk conversion scripts

-The [batch conversion scripts](https://github.com/microsoft/MSIX-Toolkit/tree/master/Scripts/BatchConversion) in the MSIX Toolkit can be used to automate the conversion of Windows apps to the MSIX package format.
+The [Bulk conversion scripts](https://github.com/microsoft/MSIX-Toolkit/tree/master/Scripts/BatchConversion) in the MSIX Toolkit can be used to automate the conversion of Windows apps to the MSIX package format.
 The list of apps and their details are provided in the **entry.ps1** script.

 ## Syntax